 (a) Petition for Permission to Appeal.

-(1) To request permission to appeal when an appeal is within the court of appeals' discretion, a party must file a petition for permission to appeal.
-The petition must be filed with the circuit clerk with proof of service on all other parties to the district-court action.
+(1) To request permission to appeal when an appeal is within the court of appeals' discretion, a party must file a petition with the circuit clerk and serve it on all other parties to the district-court action.

 (2) The petition must be filed within the time specified by the statute or rule authorizing the appeal or, if no such time is specified, within the time provided by Rule 4(a) for filing a notice of appeal.